Paul Lill: Biography

 After the war Lill continued military service, becoming initially acting, and from October 1920 permanent Chief of Staff of the Defence Forces.
 In December 1921 he was promoted to rank of major general and became a member of the War Council.
 In January 1925 Lill became Undersecretary of the Minister of War, position which he held for the next 9 years.
 In 1933 he became Minister of Defence (from 1937 titled again Minister of War).
 In January 1938 Lill became member of the National Defense Council, and in February was promoted to rank of lieutenant general, becoming the third Estonian officer to reach the rank.
 During his service as a Minister of War, Lill also had to repeatedly temporarily fulfill duties of Minister of Interior and Minister of Roads.
 On 12 October 1939 Paul Lill resigned as Minister of War, citing unacceptable conditions of the Bases Treaty with Soviet Union.

 Lill was the chairman of SK Tallinna Sport club, and member of Korporatsioon Sakala, State Decorations Council, War of Independence Memorial Council, Cross of Liberty Brothers Society, and Mulgi Society.

 In October 1940 Soviet occupation authorities revoked Lill's retirement pension, and in December evicted him from his apartment at so-called "generals house" at Gonsiori street.
 Afterwards he completed an accountancy course and tried to find a job.
 On 14 June 1941 he was arrested by NKVD and deported to Russia together with his sister Olga.
 Paul Lill died in a prison camp in Sverdlovsk Oblast on 13 May 1942, his place of burial is unknown.

 Honors

 For his service in the Estonian War of Independence, Lill received Cross of Liberty 1st grade 2nd class and the Latvian Order of Lāčplēsis 2nd class.
-Service in the World War I was rewarded with Russian Order of Saint Anna 3rd class and the Order of Saint Stanislaus 3rd class.
+Service in World War I was rewarded with Russian Order of Saint Anna 3rd class and the Order of Saint Stanislaus 3rd class.
 In peacetime he received Order of the Cross of the Eagle 1st class and Order of the Estonian Red Cross 2nd class.
 Lill's foreign awards included Grand Cross of Order of the White Rose of Finland, French Officer of Legion of Honour, Polish Cross of Valour, and Czechoslovak and Hungarian orders.
 In 1991 a memorial plaque was unveiled on the wall of his birth home.